 Where to Buy Samsung Galaxy S10

 Customarily, Samsung unveils a new Galaxy S flagship in the first quarter (Q1) of every year.
-It’s barely 2 months to that period, meaning the Samsung Galaxy S10 is coming soon.
+It’s barely 2 months to that period, meaning the Samsung Galaxy S10 and Galaxy S10 Plus are coming soon.
 And as it is with any Samsung flagship, there are always speculations, rumours, leaks, renders, and other pre-launch information.
 We compile some of the highlight rumours and confirmed Samsung Galaxy S10 news under the header below.

 Samsung Galaxy S10 Expected Features

 For the first time ever, a Samsung-branded smartphone will be coming with a notch… and the upcoming Galaxy S10 could be the first from the South Korean giant to sport a display cut-out.

 Weeks ago, at its 2018 Developers Conference, the company announced the different possible form that notches would take on its flagships in 2019.
 Now, reports have it that the Samsung Galaxy S10 will come with an Infinity-O notch — an fully circular O-shaped cut-out at the top-left corner of the display.
 As announced by a Samsung official at the event, the notches are “around the corner”, affirming that the Galaxy S10 will truly come with a notch.

 Samsung equally announced the latest iteration of its Exynos chipset.
 Although it was only officially announced, Samsung says the Exynos 9820 will power its 2019 flagships and go into mass production before the end of the year and is definitely going to be ready for use on the Galaxy S10.